StringEpsilon/fbJson/README.md

 	* [ ] Find proper library / framework for unit testing
 * [ ] More quality of life functionality
 	* [ ] Datatype specific properties
+* [ ] Write properly escaped json on toString() call.

+## Usage

+For hassle free use as-is, I suggest simply throwing the entire fbJson/ folder and the fbJson.bi file into your repository to include the code at compile time.

+If you don't want to litter your repository with my source code, you can also compile fbJson.bas with the "-lib" or "-dll" flag.
+Then you only need the fbJsonBase.bi and fbJsonItem.bi along with the DLL.

 ## Parsing stuff